-So, to obtain this device identifier, a two-way approached had to be used.
+To obtain this device identifier, a two-way approached had to be used.

 When Flipper Desktop is processing the request, it effectively lists all possible connected devices and proceeds to try and pull the CSR from each device.
 The CSR is then compared with the one sent by the client.
-If there's a match, we have successfuly made the pairing and the device identifier is sent back to the client.
+If there's a match, we have successfully made the pairing and the device identifier is sent back to the client.

-The client receives the device identifier and uses this information for subsequent secure tcp connections.
+The client receives the device identifier and uses this information for subsequent secure TCP connections.

-When a secure tcp connection is established, the device identifier is passed along and thus Flipper is able to map the connecting app to its running device.
+When a secure TCP connection is established, the device identifier is passed along and thus Flipper is able to map the connecting app to its running device.

-The diagram below depicts this process.
+The following diagram depicts this process.